 Regional yearbook introduction

-Regional statistics offer subnational comparisons of data: information for the smallest EU Member States (such as Malta) can be compared with regions of larger Member States.
+Regional statistics offer subnational comparisons of data: information for the smallest EU Member States (such as Luxembourg or Malta) can be compared with regions in larger Member States.

-EU Member States are often compared with each other, but in reality it can be difficult to compare a small country like Malta, which had 494 000 inhabitants on 1 January 2019, or Luxembourg, which had 614 000 inhabitants, with larger Member States, such as Germany, the most populous EU Member State, where there were 83 million inhabitants.
-Furthermore, there are considerable differences between Member States as regards their territorial make-up: for example, Ireland, Sweden and Finland are very rural, whereas the Benelux Member States and Malta are characterised by much higher levels of urbanisation.
-Equally, within individual Member States there can be great diversity: for example, the densely-populated, urbanised areas of Nordrhein-Westfalen in the west of Germany may be contrasted with the sparsely-populated, largely rural areas of Mecklenburg-Vorpommern in the north-east of Germany.
+EU Member States are often compared with each other in statistical presentations, but in reality it can be difficult to compare a small country, such as Malta, which had 514 000 inhabitants on 1 January 2020, or Luxembourg, which had 626 000 inhabitants, with larger Member States such as Germany, the most populous EU Member State, where there were 83 million inhabitants.
+Furthermore, there are considerable differences between Member States as regards their territorial composition.
+For example, Ireland, Sweden and Finland are generally rural and sparsely-populated, whereas the Benelux Member States and Malta are characterised by much higher levels of population density.
+Equally, within individual Member States there can be great diversity: for example, the densely-populated, urbanised areas of Nordrhein-Westfalen in the west of Germany may be contrasted with the sparsely-populated, largely rural, north-eastern region of Mecklenburg-Vorpommern.

-Therefore, analysing data at a regional or subnational level is often more meaningful and such an analysis may also highlight disparities within countries, such as an east-west divide in Germany or a north-south divide in Italy.
-Furthermore, such analyses may reveal differences in patterns of economic development.
-For example, Germany and Poland have polycentric patterns of (economic) development with several relatively large cities spread across their territory, whereas France and Romania are examples of a more monocentric pattern of development, with their activity more concentrated in and around their respective capitals.
+Therefore, analysing data at a subnational or regional level is often more meaningful as such an analysis may highlight disparities within EU Member States, for example an east-west divide in Germany or a north-south divide in Italy.
+Furthermore, these analyses may reveal differences in patterns of economic development.
+Germany and Poland have polycentric patterns of (economic) development with several, relatively large cities spread across their territory, whereas France and Romania are examples of a more monocentric pattern of development, with their activity more concentrated in and around their respective capitals.

-Over the past few years, Eurostat has expanded the range of statistics that it provides beyond regional information to cover other territorial typologies, addressing the growing needs of policymakers within the context of cohesion and territorial developments.
+Over the past few years, Eurostat has expanded the range of statistics that it provides beyond national and regional information to cover other territorial typologies, addressing the growing needs of policymakers, particularly within the context of cohesion and territorial developments.
 These changes are based on harmonising and integrating various typologies under two broad headings: those linked to regional statistics and those linked to statistics for local administrative units (LAU or municipalities).
-With this in mind, a process of legislative consolidation was accomplished by Regulation ((EU) 2017/2391) as regards the territorial typologies (Tercet).
-Some of the most commonly used regional typologies include urban-rural regions, metropolitan regions, border regions, coastal, island and outermost regions and mountain regions.
-Typologies based on statistics at a local level include data by degree of urbanisation or data for cities and functional urban areas (FUAs).
+With this in mind, a process of legislative consolidation was accomplished by Regulation (EU) 2017/2391 of the European Parliament and of the Council of 12 December 2017 as regards the territorial typologies (Tercet).
+This regulation establishes a common statistical classification of territorial units to enable the collection, compilation and dissemination of European statistics at different territorial levels.

 Statistics on regions — the NUTS classification

 Most of the regional statistics shown in the Eurostat regional yearbook are for NUTS level 2 regions.
 However, subject to data availability, some maps and figures are shown for either NUTS level 1 regions (more aggregated geographical information) or NUTS level 3 regions (the most detailed level of regional information).
-These more detailed statistics are only available for a limited selection of indicators that include demography, economic accounts, business demography and transport statistics.
+The more detailed statistics are only available for a limited selection of indicators that cover topics such as demography, economic accounts and environmental statistics.

 There may also be specific cases (normally related to the limits of data availability) where particular regions are presented using a different NUTS level compared with the remainder of the regions in the same map or figure; these cases are documented in footnotes and are included to improve data coverage.
 Where little or no regional data exist for a particular EU Member State, use has been made of national data; these exceptions are again documented in footnotes.